franzramadhan/pogocache-docker/README.md

 ## Environment Variable Configuration

-**Key Feature:** This Docker image allows you to configure pogocache through environment variables, which is **not available in the upstream project**.
+**Key Feature:** This Docker image allows you to configure each pogocache arguments through environment variables.
 The entrypoint script automatically converts these variables to command-line arguments.

 ### Basic Options